Friday, March 16, 2012

 17.03.12.
 ROAD CLOSED.
 Orange, plastic, road cones, steel mesh fence cordon.
 Re-opening Alice in Videoland view: Quake demolition site & steel braced McKenzie Willis, Tuam St / High St. 2019.
 The area would be Salt District

-CERA decided many old & new, red zone, CBD ghosts would be demolished, leaving Alice in Videoland a concrete island in weedy wasteland.
-It would be years before Alice in Videoland had rebuilt neighbours, due to slow CERA rebuild.
+CERA decided many old & new red-zone-CBD ruins would be demolished leaving Alice in Videoland a concrete-island in a weedy wasteland.
+Due to CERA's slow rebuild, it would be years before Alice in Videoland had rebuilt neighbours.

 17.03.12.
 ROAD CLOSED.
 Orange, plastic, road cones, steel mesh fence cordon.
 Alice in Videoland re-opening, E view along red zone Tuam St. 2019.
 The area would be Salt District